Rod Manges

 Annie (20) is soon to be a student at Western College in Gunnison Colo. to run cross country.

 Whitney (17) a senior at Riley County High School.
-Was a starter on the girls basketball team which had a 2yr record of 51-1and were 3A -2005 state champions.
+Was a starter on the girls basketball team which had a 2yr record of

 Between his practice and all of his daughters plus the other demands of life, Mike keeps busy.